zeuslawyer/chainlink-dynamic-nft-alchemy/README.md

 ### Viewing NFTs on Opensea

 Once deployed to one of the testnets mentioned above, your NFT should be viewable on [Opensea testnets](https://testnets.opensea.io/).
 **Note:** if the dynamic NFT is taking time to change on OpenSea that's not unusual.
-In that even just call your contracts `tokenUri()` method and check what IPFS URI is being pointed to.
+In that even just call your contracts `tokenURI()` method and check what IPFS URI is being pointed to.
 If it changes, then your code is working but OpenSea's cache may not show the new image for a while, even if you do a [force-update on Open Sea](https://docs.opensea.io/docs/3-viewing-your-items-on-opensea).
 However, you should see the name of the NFT update even if the image is lagging.

 ### Thank you!